 When it comes to keeping your customers happy, you probably do everything you can to ensure they view your brand positively.
 You engage with them on social media, greet them with a smile when they walk through your door, and reinforce your customer service support team with as many tools as possible to keep the truck rolling along.

 Welcome to a little thing we call an omnichannel customer experience.
 This enables customers to seamlessly connect with you through a variety of channels, often picking up at one point where they left off elsewhere.
 For the customer service agent, it allows them to assist the same customer no matter which channel or mix of channels they use.
-An omnichannel customer experience integrates multiple touchpoints like:
+An omnichannel customer service strategy integrates multiple touchpoints like:

 Customer Experience Channels